Trahiega/the-dukes-game1/docs/Session Notes/Session-2.md

 game_date: 2022-02-02
 tags: #session-notes
 ---
-# Session 2 - Gnolls attack, and the fate of Sir Ferro
+# Session 2 - Gnoll attack, and the fate of Sir Ferro
 Date of session: 2022-02-02

 In-game day count: Day 4 to Day 5

 ## Session Summary
 The party follows the tracks from the road to the gnoll camp and attacks, killing all but one of the gnolls and rescuing [[Squire-Marrik|Squire Marrik of House Galawin]].
 The next day travelling Markus spots sign of a struggle off the road, and we find the dead body of [[Sir-Ferro-of-House-Galawin|Sir Ferro of House Galawin]] not far away.
 After looting his corpse and unceremoniously transporting the body back to the road, we bury the body and continue on our way.
+We are able to open the chest and find a magic book and some gemstones inside.

 ## Log
 Day 3 of travelling from Winterfield to Copperhead.